garrandall/popular-music-data/tracks/screams-of-passion-the-family.md

 The screams of passion
 The screams of passion
 Oh, oh, oh, the screams of passion
-Ooh, the screams of, the screams of, the screams of passion The screams of passion
+Oh the screams of, the screams of, the screams of passion The screams of passion